pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 ```
 :::

-Test your mapserver configuration.
-The mapserver container includes a test tool for this purpose.
+Test your MapServer configuration.
+The MapServer container includes a test tool for this purpose.
-With the docker composition running, try:
+With the Docker composition running, try:

 ::: {.panel-tabset}
 # Local